AmericanRedCross/workflows/odk2.0-setup-guide.md

 ## ODK Sync Endpoint - Setup in Detail

 ### Preparing the host (AWS EC2 Instance)
-We are going to use AWS EC2 service to create the cloud host and setup our ODK 2.0 Sync Endpoint.
+We use AWS EC2 service to create the cloud host and setup our ODK 2.0 Sync Endpoint.

 ### 1. Install Docker